Why Is It Important to Test Your Fire Pump?

 NFPA 25 permits some systems to limit their testing to just once per month.
 But diesel-driven fire pumps should be tested for at least 30 minutes each week and electric motor-driven fire pumps for at least 10 minutes one time each week.
 This is necessary to make sure that pressure switches, transducers, and other components are functioning as they should.

-Inspections should happen at the established intervals (weekly, monthly, and annually) and documented to meet federal and state certification and licensure requirements.
-In fact, fire pump systems require mandatory inspections, tests, and maintenance to meet the NFPA 25, Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems.
+Inspections should happen at the established intervals (weekly, monthly, and annually) and be documented to meet federal and state certification and licensure requirements.
+In fact, fire pump systems require mandatory inspections, tests, and maintenance to meet the NFPA 25 Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems.
 Compliance with regulations for fire pump safety ensures that systems can deliver dependable results in a fire emergency.

 During a fire pump test, inspection teams will test the system suction and discharge pressure, pump packing glands, discharge valves, gland nuts, and other components.
 Teams will also carefully evaluate the system for noises, vibration, leaks, and other signs of damage.
 At your annual inspection, the hydraulic systems, transmission, and motor will require a thorough maintenance check.